OFRBG/use-pq/docs/usage/list-of-fields.md

 # Field Lists

 Lists of fields cannot be access by themselves.
-It is possible to declare a field as a field list by appending an `_` to its key.
+To mark a field as a list, the parent needs to be accessed with `.array('fieldName')`.

 <Tabs>
 <TabItem value="iterators" label="Iterators">